JaysGitLab/cs5541-android-final-project-wisecs/README.md

 -------------------------------------------------------------------------
-Bug - sometimes app restores with two pins
+Bugs	- sometimes app restores with two pins (hasn't happened in a while?)
+	- If you rotate during in DetailsFragment saving will not work